 How do I stop buying new clothes?

-If you’re ready to start the no new clothing challenge, I have an in-depth article sharing helpful tips for doing the challenge, including how to stay motivated and successfully reach your goals.
+If you’re ready to start the no new clothes challenge, I have an in-depth article sharing helpful tips for doing the challenge, including how to stay motivated and successfully reach your goals.

 Whether you’re not buying clothes for 6 months or year, I’m certain you will find these tips helpful!